stonepros/stone/doc/stonefs/full.rst

-Handling a full Ceph file system
+Handling a full Stone file system
 ================================

 When a RADOS cluster reaches its ``mon_osd_full_ratio`` (default